 Set-up and Personnel Requirements

 Arrangements must be made a minimum of 14 days in advance of an event, with the Director of Student Programs to use Chapin Auditorium.
-For events with particular sound and lighting requirements (especially off-campus performance groups with contract riders) organizations must discuss details with the Director of Student Programs well in advance.
-Approval of the technical requirement and review of all contract terms by the Director or Technical Director of Student Programs must be obtained before any contract is signed.
+For events with particular sound and lighting requirements (especially off-campus performance groups with contract riders) organizations must discuss details with the Technical Director of Student Programs well in advance.
+Approval of the technical requirement and review of all contract terms by the Technical Director of Student Programs must be obtained before any contract is signed.

-Only the Director and the student technical staff may use/access the sound and light equipment and the controls activated from the control booth.
+Only the Technical Director and the student technical staff may use/access the sound and light equipment and the controls activated from the control booth.
 For these reasons, the Director or technical staff must be present at all technical rehearsals and performances which require the full running crew.
 An electrician may also be required for initial set-up of extensive requirements.